CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-09-07-why-you-are-failing.md

 The problem I see a lot of people have is they consume,<br />
 consume, consume.
 But NEVER cross the bridge to creating,<br />
-producing and promoting.</p></blockquote>
+producing and promoting.</blockquote>
 <p>Go out and fail a lot.
 It's the best thing you can do.
 Start creating now.
-If you need some ideas check out my book <a href="http://amzn.to/2hLiqXj">How To Create New Business Ideas Based On What You Love</a> where you can create new business ideas based on what you love.</p>
+If you need some ideas check out my book <a href="http://amzn.to/2hLiqXj">How To Create New Business Ideas Based On What You Love</a> where you can create new business ideas based on what you love.